nrwl/nx/docs/angular/api-web/executors/build.md

 Type: `boolean`

-Generates a 'stats.json' file which can be analyzed using tools such as: #webpack-bundle-analyzer' or https://webpack.github.io/analyse.
+Generates a 'stats.json' file which can be analyzed using tools such as: 'webpack-bundle-analyzer' or <https://webpack.github.io/analyse>.

 ### styles